quocbao238/flutter_profanity_words_checker/README.md

   - [vn-badwords](https://github.com/Eris-182/vn-badwords): Offering profanity word lists for Vietnamese.

 Your efforts and contributions have greatly enriched this package and made it more effective in serving its purpose.
 Thank you!

+## ✨ Additional information

+- **Documentation**: Find more detailed usage instructions and API documentation in the [API reference](https://pub.dev/documentation/flutter_profanity_words_checker/latest/).
+- **Contribution Guidelines**: Contributions are welcome!
+Feel free to submit bug reports, feature requests, or pull requests on the [GitHub repository](https://github.com/your-repo-url).
+- **Issue Tracking**: If you encounter any issues or have questions about the package, please open an issue on the [GitHub repository](https://github.com/your-repo-url/issues).

+I strive to respond to issues and pull requests promptly.
+Your feedback and contributions are appreciated!